 Over 3,000 school children were evacuated to Cambridge in September 1939; over 1,000 remained in July, 1940.
-The main part of the study was confined to 650 London school and to 150 children who returned before those dates from Tottenham and Islington.
+The main part of the study was confined to 650 London school children from Tottenham and Islington and to 150 children who returned before those dates.

 The main sources of information were questionnaires answered by the billeting officers and essays written by the children.
 According to the questionnaires only 8.2% of the children were definitely unhappy, with a higher proportion among adolescents than younger children.

 - the presence of siblings in the same billet

 - anxiousness or loneliness of the parents and/or children,